 You can do Everest Base Camp Trek during Monsoon too.
 If you love greenery, gloomy days, and the Himalayas simultaneously, then the Everest base camp trek during the monsoon is best for you.

-The diverse landscape, scenic, natural beauty along with giant mountains makes Nepal a paradise for the adventure seeker and travel enthusiastic.
-Nepal is the home of the world’s highest mountain (Everest– 8,848m) along with eight of fourteen eight-thousand mountains in the world.
+Nepal is the home of the world’s highest mountain (Everest– 8,848m) along with eight of fourteen eight thousand mountains in the world.
+The diverse landscape, scenic, natural beauty, and giant mountains make Nepal a paradise for adventure seekers and travel enthusiasts.
 The undisturbed natural beauty, traditional lifestyle, unique cultures, and the sense of trekking halfway up Everest, the world’s highest mountain is simply amazing.

 Normally, Nepal has five seasons: Spring, Summer, Monsoon, Autumn, and Winter.
-Out of these, Spring & Autumn is considered as the best trekking season in Nepal, because these seasons have ideal weather which helps to see the crystal clear mountains and beautiful landscape.
-Generally, In Nepal monsoon starts from mid of June and gets in peck around August and goes down in early September.
+Spring & Autumn is considered the best trekking season in Nepal because these seasons have ideal weather, which helps to see the crystal clear mountains and beautiful landscape.
+Generally, In Nepal monsoon starts from mid of June and gets in the peak around August, and goes down in early September.

 Here are more photos of Everest Base Camp Trek during Monsoon: